 Meet Bruce Poliquin

 Washington is full of chaos.
 Cable news outlets up and down the dial focus on infighting.
 Some call it a media and political “circus.”
-Bruce Poliquin stays focused on thing: fighting for Maine.
+Bruce Poliquin stays focused on one thing: fighting for Maine.

 As our Congressman, Bruce is successfully fighting for Maine jobs, opposing unfair trade deals which harm Maine’s economy, standing up for our Veterans, working to lower taxes on Maine families and job creators, and protecting our Maine way of life.